Old School Bodybuilding Diet

 TAKE YOUR TIME, LEARN YOUR CRAFT

 Platz will turn 63 years old in June.
 He’s still healthy and fit.
-He eats today using the same basic nutritional principles as he did in his bodybuilding prime—liver, fermented foods, butter, and soups made with meat close to the bone.
+He eats today using the same basic nutritional principles as he did in his bodybuilding prime—liver, fermented foods, butter, and soups made with meat close to the bone, all part of the old school bodybuilding diet.

 “I’m not as flexible as I was in my thirties, but I’m pretty close,” he says.
 “I still recover fast and feel great.”